Little Mix's Leigh-Anne Pinnock engaged

 Little Mix star Leigh-Anne Pinnock is engaged to her long-time boyfriend Andre Gray.

-Andrea Rempillo RT @CapitalOfficial: Did you spot Leigh-Anne's broken finger too?
-Here's how it happened 🤕 https://t.co/QEqjhq0dtF 5 minutes ago
+A R D I 🌻 RT @CapitalOfficial: Did you spot Leigh-Anne's broken finger too?
+Here's how it happened 🤕 https://t.co/QEqjhq0dtF 10 minutes ago

-#BlackLivesMatter RT @William_Njo: A few weeks after telling me she wanted her boyfriend to propose.. she got her wish 🎉

 Shout Out to My Fiance: Leigh-Anne Pinnock and Andre Gray engagedLittle Mix singer Leigh-Anne Pinnock and pro footballer Andre Gray have got engaged after he got down on one knee in their back garden.